lizzybrooks/code-based-art/week2/tutorials/Response.md

 6. ### Type

 Processing keeps track of when any key on a keyboard is pressed, as well as the last key pressed.
 Like the **mousePressed** variable, the **keyPressed** variable is true when any key is pressed, and **false** when no keys are pressed.
     * Tap a Key
+    In this example the second line is drawn only when a key is pressed.

     * Check for Especific Keys
     * Move with arrow keys